 Introverts and sensitive people have high levels of empathy, so it’s easy for us to end up in codependent relationships without even realizing it.

-Introverts love their alone time.
-So, in the dating process, when introverts end up meeting someone that they really connect with, this is a pretty big deal to them.
-And as they recognize how this connection feels — and soon want to spend more and more time with this person — they may find it naturally evolves into a relationship.
+We introverts love our alone time.
+So, in the dating process, when you finally meet someone who you connect with, it’s a big deal.
+Soon you want to spend more and more time with this person, and it naturally evolves into a relationship.

-Introverts May Find Themselves in Codependent Relationships More Often Than Not
+Introverts and Sensitive People May Find Themselves in Codependent Relationships More Often Than Not

-It may not be easy to recognize when you are in a codependent relationship; often, it’s a subconscious pattern that plays out.
+It’s not always easy to recognize when you are in a codependent relationship.
+Often, it’s a subconscious pattern that plays out.
 So let’s take a look at some ways to identify if your relationship may be codependent.

 5 Signs You May Be in a Codependent Relationship